shavar67/shavar67/README.md

     👋🏾  I'm Shavar, a tech enthusiast & an open-source advocate.
-    I am always open to collaborating on projects and innovative/disruptive ideas.
-    Find out more about me & feel free to connect with me here:

    ``` javascript
   const bio =  'Software Engineer @ Ecsazza • Mobile app dev | Flutter  •  Java • tech enthusiast'